CZHQuality/AAA-Pix2pix/README.md

+#  An Open-Source Toolbox:

-# SMBEA: Serial-Mini-Batch-Ensemble-Attack && An Open-Source Toolbox
+# SMBEA: Serial-Mini-Batch-Ensemble-Attack

 **SMBEA** is a new **Black-Box** Adversarial Attack against various **Pixel-to-Pixel** Tasks, such as **Saliency Detection, Depth Estimation, Image Translation, Style Transfer, etc.**